sunny-aguilar/python-dsa/educative/class-01/notes.md

 ### Asymptotic Analysis
 **Worst Case Analysis**
 - maximum time of algorithm over all inputs of size **n**
+- provides an upper bound on running time
+- an absolute guarantee that the algorithm would not run longer no matter what the inputs are

 **Average Case Analysis**
 - expected time of algorithm over all input of size **n** (sometimes used)